 Each year group has three Assessment Points.
 During these weeks your child’s subject teacher will discuss the current level of performance, the evidence for this and the next steps in your child’s learning journey.
 This conversation will be captured in the yellow assessment pages at the back of your child’s planner.
 Parents and carers are encouraged to review these with their child and discuss the progress they have made in each subject area.
 A summary report will also be posted home for you to read and keep after each Assessment Point.
 The summary report provides parents/carers with the following information:

-An aspirational end of year target which refers to the KS3 level, GCSE number grade/grade or Level 2 Vocational outcome (Pass, Merit, Distinction or Distinction*) that their son/daughter is working towards achieving by the end of the academic year.
+An achievable end of year target which refers to the KS3 level, GCSE number grade/grade or Level 2 Vocational outcome (Pass, Merit, Distinction or Distinction*) that their son/daughter is working towards achieving by the end of the academic year.

 An Assessment Point KS3 level, GCSE number grade/grade or Level 2 Vocational performance indicator that has currently been achieved.